 Create your Documentation Space

 To get your documentation started

-- Click Spaces in the Confluence navigation, and click View all spacesand click Create space
+- Select Spaces in the Confluence navigation and select View all spacesand click Create space

 - Choose Documentation space (it'll give you a custom overview with a search box—the livesearch macro—to search just your documentation space, a recently updated macro, and a few other goodies) and hit Next